Unit 6 - Practice Quiz

 languages and regular languages Hard

-A. They are not closed under union, intersection, or complementation.
+A. They are closed under complementation, but not under union or intersection.

 B. They are closed under union and intersection, but not under Kleene star.